adrien-legros/rhods-mnist/docs/lab-instructions.md

 This project has been created with a pvc for the notebook filesystem (i.e the jupyterlab notebooks).
 It also contains a data connection which is a secret containing the minio credentials for the S3 storage.
 We will connect those 2 storages to the workbench we are about to create.
 Click on *create workbench* and fill up the form:
 - Enter *mnist-notebook* as the name.
-- Select the notebook image: *Custom Datascience Notebook*.
+- Select the notebook image: *Custom Datascience Notebook CUDA 11.4*.
 - Choose a container size (*small* is suffisent in our example)
 - Select a persistent storage.
 Use an existing one and select *notebook*.
 - Select a data connection (S3 storage).
 Use an existing one and select *s3-creds*.